DoctrinAB/JsAssignment/README.md

 ## Requirements

 Before each patient appointment they want the patient to fill in a questionnaire.
 The questionnaire will help the doctors before and during the appointment to give the best possible treatment.
+The questionnaire should be built using web-technologies and be functioning on standard mobile devices.

 ### Functional requirements